 | CIS Controls v8 | CIS | Specific technical controls that map to CSF outcomes |

-Final thoughts: framework first, tools second
+Conclusion: framework first, tools second